sitewards/ansible-role-thumbor/README.md

 - Does not make that server available publicly, but rather only on localhost.
 Exposing the server should be handled by another role.

+## Justification

+At the time of writing, there did not appear to be a role that used systemd to manage it's init, nor the more common primitives associated with running the daemon.

 ## Installation

 There are two ways to install this role: